mmhanif/mmhanif.github.io/_posts/books/2016-12-01-songs-of-ice-and-fire.md

 - **A Storm of Swords (A Song of Ice and Fire, Book 3)**
 - **A Feast for Crows (A Song of Ice and Fire, Book 4)** all by George R.R.
 Martin

+I read the entire set of books in the 'A Song of Ice and Fire' series a few years, before I started watching the HBO tv series, *Game of Thrones*.
+After the last season of the tv series finished, I wanted to remind myself of the differences between the books and tv series, so I started to re-read/re-listen to the books (mostly re-listen to them on audiobook).
+As with the first reading I got through the first three books very quickly and enjoyed reminding myself of the plot intricacies and nuanced characterization that the tv series could not show.
+However, things slowed down dramatically with the fourth book, *A Feast for Crows*, and it was a bit of a slog to get to the end.
+So much so that I couldn't really motivate myself to start the fifth book.
+Perhaps I will read it prior to the start of the next season of the tv series.